California Passes Bill Banning Legacy Admissions at Private Colleges

 • Scrutiny of legacy policies has intensified since the Supreme Court’s ban on affirmative action.

-California is poised to join the parade of states prohibiting legacy admissions, but this latest legislative effort specifically targets private higher education.
+California has joined the parade of states prohibiting legacy admissions, but this latest legislative effort specifically targets private higher education.

 That’s because California has already banned legacy preferences at public universities.